-Option Description To print the results list While viewing your results list, select the documents you want to print.
-Note: When you select multiple documents this way, Lexis Advance will group them in a single PDF file for printing.
+Option Description To print the results list While viewing your results list, select the documents or specific results you want to print, or don't select any documents to print up to 250 of the top 1,000 results from your list.
+When you select multiple documents this way, Lexis Advance will group them in a single PDF file for printing.
 To print a single document While viewing the results list, open the specific document you want to print.